-Bursaries are one off-payments that you can apply for once per semester that are awarded if you meet the eligibility criteria.
-For international students, this eligibility criteria also includes demonstration of interruption to employment due to the COVID-19 lockdown from 4 July 2021 or after.
+Bursaries are one off-payments for domestic students that you can apply for once per semester that are awarded if you meet the eligibility criteria.

 Domestic and international students may apply for interest free loans of up to $2,000 as financial assistance for personal matters, including payment of rent in private accommodation, purchase of food or technology, or loss of casual work income.
 Loan will need to be repaid within 12 months or before graduation (whichever comes first).

 These loans are not related to, or provided for payment of, student tuition fees, repayment of loans for tuition fees, or other student ancillary fee charges.
 If you are interested in applying for a loan, contact email@example.com

 The Australian Government has introduced a number of new support options and amendments to existing payments to support those struggling due to the impacts of COVID-19.
 If you are unsure whether you’re eligible for financial support, use the Payment and Services Finder.